kathegrima/hardware-pm-starter-kit/guides/README.md

 ### 2. Leverage Modeling and Simulation

-Reduce risk and cost through virtual validation [web:89]:
+Reduce risk and cost through virtual validation:

 **Tools to Use**:
 - **Thermal simulation** (CFD) - Prevent overheating issues